There are only two wars in American history, which were justified.

 Tent mate, cousin, friend and Aid de Camp to Robert E Lee.

-Assassinated from concealment by yankee war criminals, at Cheat mountain, Virginia, (now West Virginia), 11 September, 1861.
+Assassinated from concealment by yankee war criminals, (shot three times in the back from concealment) at Cheat mountain, Virginia, (now West Virginia), 11 September, 1861, CSA.

 My cousin General Stonewall Jackson, murdered by evil yankee USA war criminals, while defending his land and people.